-- In a small saucepan, bring the water and butter to a boil.
+- In a small saucepan, bring the water and 4 tablespoons of butter to a boil.
 Turn off the heat and add the stuffing mix.
-Put the lid on the saucepan and let it rest for a couple of minutes.
+Put the lid on and let it rest for a couple of minutes.
 Fluff with a fork to make it easier to sprinkle on top of the casserole.

 - Heat ½ tbsp of butter in a large skillet and saute the onions, celery, and carrots.
 When chopping the veggies, try to make everything the same size.
 That way, you make sure there is a bit of each in every bite, and they cook evenly.
 Saute them for about 4-5 minutes or until they are soft.